conduktor/conduktor-docs/docs/platform/get-started/installation/get-started/kubernetes.md

 ## Compatibility Matrix
 This compatibility matrix is a resource to help you find which versions of Conduktor Console work on which version of our Conduktor Console Helm Chart.

-> In general we recommend you use the version of Console that comes preconfigured with the Helm chart.
+> In general we recommend you use the version of Console that comes pre-configured with the Helm chart.
 If needed you can adjust the version in your values property according to the supported Console version.

 > Breaking changes column will only list breaking change in the helmchart!
-You must review the Conduktor [changelog](https://docs.conduktor.io/changelog/) to determine whether there are breaking changes within the artefacts.
+You must review the Conduktor [changelog](https://docs.conduktor.io/changelog/) to determine whether there are breaking changes within the artifacts.

 ### Helm Chart Compatibility